Riffsmith/bookorbit-readest-sync/docs/phase-5-design-temp.md

 ### `GET /koreader/users/auth`

 No request body.
-Response body shape unconfirmed and unmodeled (§16.2) — success is simply "the request returned a non-error body," matching `testConnection`'s `if body then ...`.
+Response body shape is unmodeled (§16.2) — success is simply "the request returned a 2xx status," matching `testConnection`'s `if body then ...`.

 ---